lubuntu-team/lubuntu.me/plugins/404page/readme.txt

 * **[smart User Slug Hider](https://wordpress.org/plugins/smart-user-slug-hider/)** - Hide usernames in author pages URLs to enhance security
 * [See all](https://profiles.wordpress.org/petersplugins/#content-plugins)

-== Installation ==
+== Screenshots ==

-= From your WordPress dashboard =

-1. Visit 'Plugins' -> 'Add New'
-1. Search for '404page'
-1. Activate the plugin through the 'Plugins' menu in WordPress

-= Manually from wordpress.org =

-1. Download 404page from wordpress.org and unzip the archive
-1. Upload the `404page` folder to your `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Create your costom 404 Error Page as a normal WordPress Page
+2. Set the created Page as 404 Error Page
+3. Advanced Settings
+4. Advanced Settings with WPML plugin installed (Compatibility Mode is not available, because the 404page plugin automatically switches to WMPL mode)

 == Frequently Asked Questions ==